 When a person feels their body is not in harmony with who they truly are, it is important their physician is the right partner in the process.
-After psychotherapy, hormone replacement therapy, and living as a member of the preferred gender, some trans women and men may opt for a more significant change through gender confirmation surgery.
+After psychotherapy and living as a member of the preferred gender, some trans women and men may opt for a more significant change through gender confirmation surgery.

 Gender confirmation surgery or previously referred to as gender reassignment surgery can transform the life of a transsexual person.
 Not long ago, Medicare lifted a 33-year ban on coverage for this type of surgery.

 Fortunately, many U.S. companies are now providing transgender health benefits for their employees, making life-changing transgender surgical procedures available to more trans men and women than ever nationwide.
 At Dr. Sinclair's Los Angeles Transgender Surgery clinic, Dr. Alexander Sinclair has focused his practice on gender confirmation and transgender surgery.

 Dr. Sinclair is a general plastic surgeon with a compassionate approach and several decades of experience in all types of complex plastic surgery.
 The doctor and his staff are committed to surgical excellence and a comfortable treatment experience for their transgender patients.

 The World Professional Association for Transgender Health (WPATH) has adopted certain standards of care for GCS in Los Angeles.
 Seeing a mental health professional for diagnosis and psychotherapy is the first step under those standards.

 A patient with a gender identity disorder or gender dysphoria diagnosis and a letter of recommendation from a mental health therapist may see a doctor to begin hormone replacement therapy.
 A period of living publicly as a trans man or woman is required before gender confirmation surgery is performed.